Kahala Beach

 Calculated from association fees observed in penthouse unit listings for this building.

-Central air conditioning appears to be a standard included expense for this building.
-Several remarks explicitly mention 'central AC' or 'centrally air-conditioned unit,' and the MLS data is consistently positive across most listings.
-Evidence is strong and repetitive across different remarks.
+Central air conditioning appears to be a standard included expense in this building.
+Current remarks repeatedly mention "central AC" and even describe units as "centrally air-conditioned," matching the strong MLS history.
+This is consistent across multiple listings and agents.

 There is no explicit remark evidence that maintenance fees cover common-area electricity such as hallway or elevator power.
 Although MLS history shows moderate support, the current descriptions only mention unit-level utilities.
 Given the mixed history and lack of explicit confirmation, this feature should not be assumed included.